What is the duty of an underinsured motorist to be informed of coverage?

 Is there any case law where a client’s confidential information was disclosed to the solicitor prior to the formation of the solicitor and client relationship?
 (New Brunswick, Canada)

-What is the test for an easement?
+What is the seminal case in Canada for injunctive relief?
 (New Brunswick, Canada)

 X